hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/129_reply_to_the_address_of_welcome_at_ramnad.md

 in India, where it was always understood, the same mistake of forcing the highest truths on people who are not ready for them has been made of late.
 My method need not be yours.
-The Sannyasin, as you all know, is the ideal of the Hindu's life, and every one by our Shâstras is compelled to give up.
+The Sannyasin, as you all know, is the ideal of the Hindu's life, and every one by our Shāstras is compelled to give up.
 Every Hindu who has tasted the fruits of this world must give up in the latter part of his life, and he who does not is not a Hindu and has no more right to call himself a Hindu.
 We know